Thought Leadership Marketing for the Subject Matter Expert

 Our research on high-profile experts shows that narrowing your focus greatly increases the likelihood of deepening your expertise.
 The narrower your focus, the faster your ascent to leadership.

 The reason is pretty simple.
 Going narrower almost always allows you to accumulate experience and insight faster.
-That accelerates the process.
+That accelerates the process and improves the impact of your content.

 - Do Original Research

 Conducting original research on a topic gives you a huge advantage.
 High-quality research produces new insights that can be applied to clients’ challenges and shared with others.
 It is one of the key paths to thought leadership.
-New research findings are the raw material of thought leadership.
+New research findings are the raw material of thought leadership content.

 - Take a Contrarian Perspective